md-ajij/file-add-into-git/README.md

 # file-add-into-git
-How to folder and file push into github
+How to folder and file push or upload into github
+## you have to install Git Bash
-## you have open VS Code or cmd and open folder
+## or open VS Code or cmd and open folder that you want to push into github
 ### 1. To check git status
 ```
 git status